Forstellaire/BadWordsFilter/README.md

 ## Installation

-Download the all the file in a folder that you want, and just include it to your project with this use
+Download all the files in a folder that you want, and just include it to your project with this use

 ```bash
 use BadWords\BadWordsFilter;